- Part 1 – What is document automation?

-Legal document automation is not scary.
-Automating the creation of documents is not intended to replace, minimise or threaten what lawyers do.
+Legal document automation isn't scary.
+Automating the creation of documents isn't intended to replace, minimise or threaten what lawyers do.
 Lawyers always have been, and always will be, the guardians of the legal documents that form the basis of all business; but by automating certain parts of the process, they can be liberated to focus on elements of the role that add real value.
 But where to start?
 Document automation can bring speed, efficiency, consistency, less risk and lower costs — but how do lawyers, whether in house or in private practice, start to realise those benefits?
 How do we define the key terms, how does the process work, and which documents are suitable?
 What can we learn from the early adopters about getting buy in, implementing solutions and measuring ROI?

 This guide will demystify document automation, helping lawyers to understand how to be ready for automation — and make a measurable success of it when it’s time to implement.

 Document automation means creating automated templates, using software, for legal documents (such as contracts).
 Once the templates are created, users of the software usually answer questionnaires.
 Once it has this information, the software can instantly generate the contract, and you’re done.